JMSDOnline/vstacklet/docs/bin/backup/vstacklet-backup-standalone.sh.md

 ### vstacklet::vsbackup::standalone()

 This function will download the latest version of vs-backup and install it on your server.
+It will also convert vs-backup shell scripts to executable.
+From there, you can run vs-backup from anywhere on your server.

 ---